Briscoe Group: History

-The Briscoe Group originally started out as the early version of the "Briscoes Homeware" branding.
-In 1781 the brand was initially founded in Wolverhampton, England and steadily expanded into the British Colonies including Australia & New Zealand.
-The first New Zealand based Briscoes warehouse and store was established in 1862 on the corner of Princes and Jetty Street in Dunedin, New Zealand.
-It began as a retailer aimed at supplying prospecting hardware (including shovels, picks, tents and lanterns).
+In 1781, the predecessor of the modern company was founded in Wolverhampton, England.
+Initially a retailer of hardware, over the course of the 19th century it steadily expanded into the British colonies in Australia and New Zealand.
+The company was founded in 1861 in Dunedin, New Zealand, providing wares to gold miners.
+The first New Zealand-based Briscoes warehouse and shop was established in 1862 on the Dunedin corner of Princes and Jetty Streets.
+Its New Zealand business was initially aimed at supplying prospecting hardware (including shovels, picks, tents and lanterns) during the Otago gold rush.